 Labour Day

 Unlike other parts of the world that celebrate this day, Labour or May Day, as it’s known, has been a day of conflict between the parties of the left and the parties of the right.
-During the post war period, throughout Berlin (east and west) May Day was a day of peaceful marching – until 1987.
-In Kreuzberg, which during this time was home to masses of Turkish immigrants, draft-dodging youth and the largest concentration of punks anywhere in Europe, marchers vocalised through protest about the highly-politicised squatting movement.
+During the post-war period, throughout Berlin (east and west) May Day was a day of peaceful marching – until 1987.
+In Kreuzberg, which during this time was home to masses of Turkish immigrants, draft-dodging youth and the largest concentration of punks anywhere in Europe, marchers vocalized through protest about the highly-politicized squatting movement.
 What followed was anarchy as heavy-handed police clashed with protestors.

-Since 2002 the authorities have taken proactive measures to manage and minimise the violence that previously accompanied the event.
-These strategies appear to be working as now-a-days, live music and food and drink vendors fill the day.
+Since 2002 the authorities have taken proactive measures to manage and minimize the violence that previously accompanied the event.
+These strategies appear to be working as nowadays, live music and food and drink vendors fill the day.

 This is not an event for the faint-hearted.